Mother, 10-year-old son killed in crash with Inkster police cruiser

 A mother and her son were killed in the crash, according to police.
 Family said the mother had just left the nearby Happy's Pizza restaurant where her daughter worked.

-Family identified the mother as 45-year-old Oweeta Wilkins and the boy as Aaron Wilkons, 10.
+Family identified the mother as 45-year-old Oweeta Wilkins and the boy as Aaron, 10.

 Police said preliminary investigation indicated that the officer was traveling west on Cherry Hill Road when the collision occurred.